Thungghuan/tape/README.md

 # tape

-> :qatar: An anonymous ask & answer box
+> :dark_sunglasses: An anonymous ask & answer box

-> My box is at [http://tape.thungghuan.xyz](http://tape.thungghuan.xyz), welcome to ask me anything and star this repository.
+> :mailbox_with_mail:My box is at [http://tape.thungghuan.xyz](http://tape.thungghuan.xyz), welcome to ask me anything and star this repository.

 ## Description